yonsei-sslab/asgard/README.md

 ## 3. Configuring and Installing the Artifact *(27 human-minutes + 37 compute-minutes)*

 We now install the new host image on the development board by following (3.1).
-Then, in (3.2), we use Buildroot to create the enclave root file system image, to which we add DNN models, DNN applications, and user-mode NPU driver to the image, and from which remove the unnecessary binaries.
+Then, in (3.2), we use Buildroot to create the enclave root file system image.
+We add DNN models, DNN applications, and the user-mode NPU driver to the image, and remove unnecessary binaries from the image.
-Finally, in (3.3), we move all the necessary files to the development board.
+Finally, in (3.3), we transfer all the necessary files to the development board.

 ### 3.1 Install New Image on Dev.
 Board *(10 human-minutes + 5 compute-minutes)*